 Using Business Model Canvas to Launch a Technology Startup or Improve Established Operating Model

-Back in 2004, business theorist Alexander Osterwalder’s PhD dissertation topic was The Business Model Ontology.
-The thesis, created along with his professor at the University of Lausanne Yves Pigneur, was a blueprint for his most ambitious project.
-Osterwalder suggested a business model design that could replace cumbersome business plans.
+Back in 2004, business theorist Alexander Osterwalder and his professor at the University of Lausanne Yves Pigneur suggested a business model design that could replace cumbersome business plans.

 One interpretation that Osterwalder and Pigneur consider acceptable is called Business Model Theatre.
 For you visual types, watch a 1.5-minute video right here.
-For the rest of you, here’s a quick recap: Just like in a theater, a business has a front stage and a backstage (as you can see, we marked backstage with blue and front stage with yellow on the picture above).
-Even though the audience can’t see what happens behind the curtains, it’s what makes a front stage work.
+For the rest of you, here’s a quick recap: Just like in a theater, a business has a front stage and a backstage.
+Even though the audience can’t see what happens behind the curtains, it’s what makes the front stage work.
 Your revenue comes from the front, but only the backstage with its resources and actions can make the magic on the front stage happen.

 Your customers are going to dictate how your business operates every day.
 By knowing and understanding your customers, you’ll be able to define the core of your business – the Value Proposition.